-As a former school teacher and district administrator, I understand how there exists a real digital divide among families that can afford computers, internet Wi-Fi, and smartphones, and those who cannot.
+As a former school teacher and district administrator, I understand how a real digital divide exists among families that can afford computers, internet Wi-Fi, and smartphones and those that cannot.
 Many lower-income families do not have access to computers or internet connections.
 Thus, their children are unable to engage in virtual and distance learning.
 These new shifts in education could either close or widen inequality gaps.

 For dual-income families, learning at home has challenges.

 For parents like my husband and myself who work and share the duties of raising our kids together, the effects of COVID-19 have meant adapting quickly within our family to a steep learning curve.
 One that sometimes changes weekly!
 We have been fortunate to hire a nanny who assists us part-time on weekdays.
 Plus, our kids are little, so we aren’t concerned with the pressures of high-level curriculum, college admissions processes, or impending graduation dates.

 For many single and low-income families, there are very few good options.